SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \section{Design of Social Interaction Detection Pipeline for In-the-Wild Annotation}

-Before collecting real-world participant data, we developed an initial social interaction detection system on off-the-shelf smartwatches using a publicly available dataset and pretrained model.
-The primary goal of this initial system was to support participant-driven annotation of detected interactions.
-Specifically, users were prompted via smartwatch notifications when the system automatically detected the start and end of a potential interaction.

-In everyday settings, individuals are not accustomed to tracking social events at fine temporal granularity, and many interactions are spontaneous or unplanned, making it difficult to initiate data recording before an interaction begins.
-In this context, notifications triggered after a automatically detected interactions provide a practical and low-burden mechanism for enabling fine-grained annotation.

-To complement these event-triggered prompts, we also periodically issued notifications (every 80--90 minutes) asking participants whether the system missed any interactions during the preceding interval and, if so, to provide the approximate corresponding start and end times.
-This combination of event-driven and periodic prompting was designed to reduce annotation burden while improving coverage of naturally occurring social interactions.
+Before collecting new real-world participant data, we developed and deployed an initial social interaction detection pipeline on off-the-shelf smartwatches using a publicly available dataset and a pretrained model.
+This pipeline ran on-device during participants’ daily lives and was used to support in-the-wild annotation.
+When the system detected the end of a potential social interaction, it prompted users to confirm whether an interaction had occurred, enabling fine-grained, event-level annotation with minimal burden.
+To complement these event-triggered prompts, the system also issued periodic notifications (every 80–90 minutes), asking participants whether any interactions had been missed during the preceding interval and, if so, to report their approximate start and end times.
+This combination of real-time, on-device detection with event-driven and periodic prompting was designed to balance annotation burden with coverage, improving the capture of naturally occurring social interactions in daily life.